zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 To help orient the Reader, simplified thumbnail maps and a couple of visual symbols are used throughout the book, including the city's ring roads and the Forbidden City.

-The Forbidden City is an important cultural landmark and a useful place marker, too.
-It is also on many visitors' must-see list.
-One of the complex's names is <mark><span lang="zh">紫禁城</span></mark>.
-I have been told that the first character from the word <mark><span lang="zh">(紫 zi3)</span></mark> is a reference to Polaris, the North Star.
-I wanted to reference that vibe in the book.

 <figure>
 <img style="width:min(48%,30vh);" src="https://images.zachmccabe.com/file/field-guide/field-guide-detail-6th-ring.svg" alt="Detail of a thumbnail map showing a simplified, abstract view of Beijing's 6 ring roads" />